linode/docs/docs/guides/development/graphql/graphql-apollo-an-introduction/index.md

 }
 {{< /output >}}

-The result of such a query returns the following JSON output:
+The result of the query returns the following JSON output:

 {{< output >}}
 {